 Think about where you are coming from when you create your content?
 Where do you get your inspiration?
 Always dig deeper.
 You can find “gold” anywhere where there is a discussion, for example: comments!

-During the webinar we also went through the questions of startup founders, exploring their business cases and identifying what practical actions can help them solve their problems and challenges.
+During the workshop we went through the questions of startup founders, exploring their business cases and identifying what practical actions can help them solve their problems and challenges with marketing.

 You should market the product as early as possible.
 But you also need to consider some specific things.
 People don’t need just something incomplete: this product should also solve a problem.
 Here is a simple example: your aim is to sell cakes but you should start with complete cupcakes.

-Zineb recommended startups to get an answer to the question: “who are you selling to?”.
-This answer gives you information about where to look for your audience and where to promote the product.
-In addition, innovative startups often face misunderstanding from customers due to a very complex explanation.
-Zineb commented that startups should pay for ads (for example, Google ads) and analyze the clicks.
+Innovative startups very often face misunderstanding from customers due to a very complex explanation of their product or technology features.
+In this case Zineb recommends dedicating a small budget for ads (for example, Google ads) and analyzing the clicks.
 This way you will get 7-8 words that describe your solution clearly for your customers.

-Watch the workshop recording to get answers about what email headlines are the most successful, how to market to B2B audience and etc.
+Watch the full workshop recording to learn about other cases and solutions, as well as useful tips on what email headlines are the most successful, how to market to B2B audience and etc.